SausageMuffins/SausageMuffins.github.io/_posts/2023-05-13-learning-to-learn.md

 **It should have some cognitive load!** (ie. it should be hard).

+When is it too easy/"mastered" the topic:
+  1. Can recall all the topics in the MOC
+  2. Feeling of "writing this concept is slowing me down".
+  3. Finished within one session

 We can always make the topic harder by including more details or trying to link to other topics.
 This can further strengthen the encoding process and put the information in the long-term memory.